-Pregnancy after transplant consists of many uncertainties including the risks that it may present to your new organ, your personal health, and the health of your fetus (immediate and long term).
-Although successful pregnancies have occurred after transplantation, there are higher rates of fetal complications when compared to non-transplant patients including premature delivery, low birth weight, toxemia (preeclampsia), etc. In addition, pregnancy is associated with a higher frequency of rejection of the transplanted organ both during and immediately following delivery.
-Therefore, all pregnancies in transplant recipients should be considered high-risk, and planned and managed by both a transplant doctor and a high-risk obstetrician.
+Pregnancy after transplant consists of many uncertainties including the risks that pregnancy present to your new organ, your personal health, and the health of your fetus (immediate and long term).
+Although successful pregnancies have occurred after transplantation, there are higher rates of fetal complications when compared to nontransplant patients including premature delivery, low birth weight, toxemia (preeclampsia), etc. In addition, pregnancy is associated with a higher frequency of rejection of the transplanted organ both during and immediately following delivery.
+Therefore, all pregnancies in transplant recipients should be considered high-risk, and planned and managed by both a transplant physician and a highrisk obstetrician.